data-forge/data-forge-js/README.md

 	for (var column in columns) {
 		var name = column.name;
 		var series = column.series;
-		// ... so something with the column ...
+		// ... do something with the column ...
 	}

 Get the series for a column by name: